localdevices/LiveORC/README.md

 start up many tasks at the same time, and you can also have multiple workers to process tasks for you.
 If no worker is available, tasks will simply remain in the queue until a worker is free.

+> [!NOTE]
-To process you video, go back to the Videos menu.
+> To process your video, go to the Videos menu.
 You will see that the RUN/STATUS now shows a Play ▶️ button with "Click to queue".
 Click on it and the work will commence.
 On a normal PC it should take only a minute or a few minutes to complete.
 If you refresh the page (Ctrl+R), you will see the status changing from "Click to queue", to "Processing", and once done to "Done".